vishipayyallore/speaker-series-2024/0625_MSFT_Reactor_AI102_S8/README.md

 >    - Upload a video to Video Indexer
 >    - Review video insights
 >    - Search for insights
+> 1. Use Video Indexer widgets
+> 1. Use the Video Indexer REST API
+>    - PowerShell Scripts
+>    - Postman
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos) of today's session for more details